On minimal nonperfectly divisible fork-free graphs: Minimal nonperfectly weight divisible fork-free graphs

-In this section, we study the structure of minimal nonperfectly divisible fork-free graphs.
-The following five lemmas are used often in the sequel. \begin{lemma} {\em\cite{HXZ2025}} A minimal nonperfectly divisible graph does not have homogeneous sets. \end{lemma}
+In this section, we study the structure of minimal nonperfectly weight divisible fork-free graphs.
+The following five lemmas are used often in the sequel. \begin{lemma} {\em\cite{CS2019,H2018}} No MNPWD graph may have homogeneous sets. \end{lemma}

-\begin{lemma} {\em\cite{forkfreeconjecture}} Let ${\cal C}$ be a hereditary class of graphs.
+\begin{lemma} {\em\cite{KKS2022}} Let ${\cal C}$ be a hereditary class of graphs.
 Suppose that every graph $H \in {\cal C}$ has a vertex $v$ such that $H[M_H(v)]$ is perfect.
-Then every graph in ${\cal C}$ is perfectly divisible. \end{lemma}
+Then every graph in ${\cal C}$ is perfectly weight divisible. \end{lemma}